 Similarly, her current project addresses another need: the need to share the presence women create in the military.
 Jennifer noticed that representation of military women was sparse, though women in service were not.
 Being a proactive and driven person, she set out to change this by traveling the country on her own dime to visit military bases, set up studio equipment on location, and capture portraits of the tough and tenacious women who serve their country.
 Each beautifully lit portrait adds to the collective record the public has of the women of the United States military.

 These are a few of the women she photographed, with snippets of their stories as told to Jennifer.
-Each has a full entry on Jennifer’s blog – click their name if you’d like to read more.
+Most have a full entry on Jennifer’s blog – click their name if you’d like to read more.

 “I would like to be remembered for being a female refugee who has made strides and broke through barriers to attain a successful career despite being in a predominately male occupation.
 I want my legacy to be an impact for all Soldiers who face opportunity gaps and organizational barriers to strive to build a better future where everyone can be praised without judgment, and not to settle for what is given, but to reach for higher goals and aspirations.”